MariahCasciola/Pokedex/docs/feature-plans.md

 ## User story 1

 + Create a search feature that allows the user to find a pokemon by name.
-  + A list of the names and sprites of matching pokemon will appear, styled with responsive grid OR styled with a carousel inside of a css pokedex
+  + A list of the names and sprites of matching pokemon will appear, styled with responsive grid.

 + Header Reads: "Pick your favorite Pokemon".

-+ Hover over OnePokemon.js
++ Hover over a pokemon card, the color changes.

++ When a pokemon card is clicked, a confirm window pops up, asks user if they want to change the color pallete of the page.

++ Your pallete is now a 'insert pokemon name' themed page.

-+ Create tests for User Story 1
++ Create tests for User Story 1.

 ## User Story 2

-+ Add found Pokemon to a pokedex, that you can scroll throught
++ Add found Pokemon to a pokedex, that you can scroll through like a carosel.